-Loaded with tender pasta, brown ground beef, and lots of vegetables, you’re going to want this gem of a recipe in your regular rotation!
-Especially on hectic weeknights!
+Loaded with tender pasta, brown ground beef, and lots of vegetables.
+You’re going to want this gem of a recipe in your regular rotation, especially on hectic weeknights!

-Busy Day Soup Recipe
+Busy Day Soup Ingredients

 Can I Make Busy Day Soup With Turkey?